CoinPayments API Documentation

 Array of arrays

 comma separated list of strings designating notification types to be sent as webhooks for the payment.
-Available values are invoiceCreated, invoicePending, invoicePaid, invoiceCompleted, invoiceCancelled, invoiceTimedOut
+Available values are 'invoiceCreated', 'invoicePending', 'invoicePaid', 'invoiceCompleted', 'invoiceCancelled', 'invoiceTimedOut'.
+If the list of notification events that merchant wants to receive is not provided, the merchant will receive a "bad request" error in the response

 emailNotifications